peering-manager/peering-manager/docs/models/peering/bgpgroup.md

    receiving prefixes though BGP sessions in the group.
 * `Export Routing Policies`: a list of routing policies to apply when advertising prefixes though BGP sessions in the group.
+* `Communities`: a list of communities to apply on prefixes handled by sessions in this group.
 * `Tags`: a list of tags to help identifying and searching for a group.

 Please note that an Internet Exchange is a kind of BGP group with more specific